 - 1. Reflect on and identify strengths and weaknesses in communication approaches and work towards an Action Plan for change where needed. - 2.
-Understand cultural values theory and relate this to individual backgrounds, beliefs and behaviours and to that of others. - 3.
-Understand the importance of effective presentation as a global skill and evaluate the performance of peers in a constructive and contextually appropriate manner. - 4.
-Understand the meaning of and management of conflict in different cultures and contexts and apply different negotiation approaches. - Understand diversity issues in various domestic and international contexts and develop skills for working in a culturally diverse team setting. - 6.
+Understand cultural values theory and relate this to individual backgrounds, beliefs, and behaviours, and to those of others. - 3.
+Understand the importance of effective presentation skills and evaluate the performance of peers in a constructive and contextually appropriate manner. - 4.
+Understand the meaning and management of conflict in different cultures and contexts and apply different negotiation approaches. - 5.
+Understand diversity issues in various domestic and international contexts and develop skills for working in a culturally diverse team setting. - 6.
 Recognise and apply reading and writing skills to enhance analysis of research relating to the area of intercultural studies and communication. - 7.
 Identify and apply skills and approaches to enhance cultural competence in a range of settings and recognise the need for continuous learning in this area.